samlich/peertube-plugin-chapters/README.md

 ## Contributing

-Code is run through `npx standard --fix`.
-Some of the changes it makes are wrong, but at least it's consistent.
+From the `client` directory run `npx ts-standard --fix`, likewise from the `server` directory.
+And then from either run `npx ts-standard ../shared/common.ts --fix`.
+Correct any issues it doesn't fix automatically.